In 1887, John Bartholomew's Gazetteer of the British Isles described Loch Long like this:

 Loch Long through time

-Loch Long is now part of Argyll and Bute district.
-Click here for graphs and data of how Argyll and Bute has changed over two centuries.
-For statistics about Loch Long itself, go to Units and Statistics.
+Loch Long is now part of ARGYLL AND BUTE Council.
+Click here for graphs and data of how ARGYLL AND BUTE has changed over two centuries.
+For statistics about Loch Long itself, go to Statistics.

 How to reference this page: